unloggedio/server/README.md

 ## Hardware Requirements
 1. The smallest server on AWS that will work with unlogged server is something like `t2.micro`.
+It would work with 1 session uploading logs and 5 users concurrently using it.
 It's system requirements are:
 - Number of vCPU: 1
 - Memory: 1 GiB
 - Disk Space: 30 GiB (type gp3)
 - Network Performance: Low to Moderate

 2. A recommended system that would work with a higher throughput of logs will be a little larger like `t2.xlarge`.
+It would work with 4 session uploading logs and 20 users concurrently using it.
 It's system requirements are:
 - Number of vCPU: 4
 - Memory: 16 GiB